core-wg/senml-spec/draft-ietf-core-senml.md

 # Privacy Considerations {#sec-privacy}

-Sensor data can range from information with almost no security considerations, such as the current temperature in a given city, to highly sensitive medical or location data.
+Sensor data can range from information with almost no privacy considerations, such as the current temperature in a given city, to highly sensitive medical or location data.
 This specification provides no security protection for the data but is meant to be used inside